markovarghese/simplespark/README.md

 ## Run locally

-> please note that this repo was crearted to share an issue I'm facing.
-Hence the following instructions are to reproduce the issue.
-Until the issue ios resolved, you won't see data being moved

 - Stand up a dockerised kafka cluster by running
 ```shell script
 CONFLUENT_VERSION="5.5.2" docker-compose -f docker_kafka_server/docker-compose.yml up -d --build